Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: Introduction

-Our original motivation was to generalize the work of \cite{CI}.
-In particular, we aimed to generalize (\cite{CI}, Theorem 2.3) that shows when $\mbk$ has characteristic zero and $I$ is a codimension $3$ complete intersection, then $N = S/I$ has the Weak Lefschetz.
-Specifically, over $R = \mbk[x,y, z]$ and given a graded $R$-module $M$ that is the cokernel of a map $\vp: \bds_{j=1}^{n+2} R(-b_j)$ to $\bds_{i=1}^n R(-a_i)$ whose ideal of maximal minors has codimension $3$, we aimed to show that $M$ has the Weak Lefschetz.
-We were successful in this direction (see Theorem \ref{wlpthm}), but there were restrictions on $a_i$ and $b_j$.
-These restrictions were removed in \cite{ffp}, but we still include our results in this direction as they are perhaps friendlier to the algebraist than those of \cite{ffp}.
+The motivation of our work is to generalize the main result of \cite{CI} that shows that if $\mbk$ has characteristic zero, $r = 3$, and $I$ is a codimension $3$ complete intersection, then $N = S/I$ has the WLP.
+We aim to generalize the result in the following manner: if $R = \mbk[x,y, z]$ and $M$ is the finite length cokernel of an $R$-linear map $\vp: \bds_{j=1}^{n+2} R(-b_j) \ra \bds_{i=1}^n R(-a_i)$, then $M$ has the WLP.
+If $n = 1$, then $M$ quotient of $R$ by a complete intersection, and we recover (\cite{CI}, Theorem 2.3).
+We were successful in this direction (see Theorem \ref{thm: mainWLPthm}) for a large class of $\vp$, but there are still restrictions on the $a_i$ and $b_j$.
+These restrictions were removed in (\cite{ffp}, Theorem 3.7), but we see our results having a distinct algebraic flavor.
+Moreover, we are also able to calculate all Betti numbers of $M$ in Section \ref{sec: minFreeRes}, as well provide proofs of other algebraic results that \cite{ffp} does not touch that we discuss below.